Waco Premises Liability Attorney

 Common Types of Injuries in Premises Liability Accidents

-There are many different types of injuries a person can suffer in a premises liability accident.
+There are many different types of injuries a person can suffer in a premises liability accident such as a slip and fall.
 For example:

 Traumatic Brain Injury